 • Your plans with your insurance company

 This should include guidance on self-isolation and steps that facilitate contact tracing.
 If the individual is on your premises, consider designating an isolation room.
-Provide information on recognising the symptoms and what to do.
+The NHS provides information on recognising the symptoms and what to do.

 These resources are built by you, for you.